svilkata/computer_store/README.md

     - in the method viewOrderWithItemsAndAddAddressConfirm from the class BasketAndOrderController.java, at the last but one row and after the final order is finally created, we set a new value (already increased with 1)  on the attribute "totalOrdersCount" of JSESSIONID part of  http cookie session.

 ### Search
-* Searching of orders at the client-side and default sorted according to the user roles - via Rest and @RestController and Fetch Api (jQuery and JS)
+* DONE! - Searching orders at the client-side and default sorted according to the user roles - via Rest and @RestController and Fetch Api (jQuery and JS)
 * //TODO: We can make the search feature at the client-side rendering with Pagination functionality for the final orders - we should use JS via the rest and make all the logic for pageable in JS.
-* //TODO:!!Not completely working yet !!
-Searching computers at the server-side and integrated with Pagination and default sorted - via Thymeleaf and @Controller - combined search criteria by model name (brand name is always a part of the model name) and by minSellingPrice and maxSellingPrice using CriteriaBuilder
+* DONE! - Searching computers at the server-side with combined search criteria and integrated with Pagination and default sorted - via Thymeleaf and @Controller - combined search criteria by model name (brand name is always a part of the model name) and by minSellingPrice and maxSellingPrice using Specification and CriteriaBuilder
 * //TODO: We can make a search feature at the server-side also for other items or we can make it a global search for all or specific types of product items

 ### Advice (AOP)